-- Secretary Dysart stated she was not aware of the list of corrections communicated with Hymel via email.
-Dysart stated it would have been useful to have this information during the time minutes were being edited; it is appalling to find out about these corrections after the fact.
-Many details have been added and the process of approving minutes has been extremely time-consuming. - M. Witte moved [Motion 2022/23-41] to end discussion.
+- Senator M. Witte stated the Secretary has created the foundry and is now blaming the victims.
+Senator M. Witte stated she urges the Faculty Senate to table discussion and continue with voting on Vice Chair Hymel's motion. - Senator M. Witte moved [Motion 2022/23-41] to end discussion.
 Motion was seconded.
 Motion was approved with a two-thirds majority vote, thirty-eight in favor, four opposed, and seven abstentions.